Roberta Kaplan: Career

-In July 2017, Kaplan founded Kaplan Hecker & Fink LLP, a law firm dedicated to commercial litigation and public interest matters.
+In July 2017 Kaplan left Paul Weiss to start her own practice Kaplan Hecker & Fink LLP, a law firm dedicated to commercial litigation and public interest matters.
+She departed her firm in June 2024.

 United States v.
 Windsor

 In 2009, Kaplan agreed to represent Edith Windsor pro bono.
 Windsor's wife, Thea Spyer, had died two years after they wed in Canada, leaving Windsor her sole heir.
 Because their marriage was not recognized under existing U. S. federal law, Windsor received an estate tax bill of $363,053.
 Windsor went to gay rights advocates seeking redress, but could find no one to take her case.
 She was referred to Kaplan, who later recalled, "When I heard her story, it took me about five seconds, maybe less, to agree to represent her."
 Kaplan had been co-counsel on the unsuccessful bid for marriage equality in New York state in 2006.

-On June 26, 2013, the U.S. Supreme Court issued a 5–4 decision declaring Section 3 of DOMA to be unconstitutional.
+On June 26, 2013, the U.S. Supreme Court issued a 5–4 decision declaring Section 3 of the Defense of Marriage Act to be unconstitutional.
 Subsequent to Windsor, the Supreme Court ruling in Obergefell v.
 Hodges (2015) struck down all remaining state and federal laws against same-sex marriage across the United States.
 Kaplan wrote about United States v.
 Windsor in the book Then Comes Marriage.